Jmaharman/previewr-flow/README.md

 - [ ] Go through and check all areas that require better error handling
 - [ ] Find out best practice for logging and how to handle verbose and when not.
+- [ ] Find a way of allowing developers to actually overwrite the "html templating" that we intend to create and use their own.